Atlético Boca del Río

-Atlético Boca del Río is a Mexican football club that plays in group 9 in the Liga TDP.
+Atlético Boca del Río is a Mexican football club that currently plays in group 3 in the Liga TDP.
 The club is based in Boca del Río, Veracruz.

 History

-The club was founded in 1988 as Club Deportivo Atlético Veracruz been an affiliate of Liga de Ascenso club Tiburones Rojos.
-In 1990 the clubs changes its name to Deportivo Atlético Boca del Río playing in the Tercera División de México managing to gain the Promotion to the Segunda División de México.
+The club was founded in 1988 as Club Deportivo Atlético Veracruz as an affiliate of Liga de Ascenso club Tiburones Rojos.
+In 1990 the club changed its name to Deportivo Atlético Boca del Río playing in the Tercera División de México managing to gain the Promotion to the Segunda División de México.

-True put the clubs History the club has managed to develop quality players that have shined in the first divisions always playing in the Inferior division never reaching the First.